 Q: Will emergency food still be fresh after being opened for a week?

 A: Try and store the food unopened if you don’t have to consume it.
 If you open it, the dry food may lose its taste within a week.
 You can store it in plastic bags or containers to preserve the taste.

 Q: Does food go bad after the shelf life has passed?

 A: Most emergency food products don’t go rotten or have a foul smell after the expiration date.
 However, you may notice a change in flavor or texture of the food.
 Some foods contain preservatives and still taste great past the expiration date.
 It depends on the brand.

 Q: Do dried foods lose their nutritional value?

 A: Typically, no. The nutritional value of dried foods is almost the same as fresh food.
 The drying process only removes water from the food content, which causes the food to rot.
 Other than that, all the nutrients are preserved.

-Our top pick is the Augason Farms 30-Day Emergency Food Storage Supply.
-It’s a large food bucket with numerous portions that will keep you alive for about 30 days if you follow the meal plan.
+Our pick for the best survival food is the Mountain House Essential Bucket.
+It’s a large food bucket with numerous portions that will keep you healthy for weeks if you follow the meal plan.